 Each of these approaches is described in detail below.

+CPO

+Information and support to residentents submitting their own soil samples for analysis.

-Residential Yard and Garden Soil Assessment & Remediation
+Residential Soil Assessment & Remediation

 Assessment

 Soil assessment is prioritized for Trail and Rivervale residents to prevent and reduce health risks from exposure to metals that may be present in yard and garden soil.
 Top priorities are expectant families, families with children age 3 and under, and children who have measured blood lead levels above the Family Health case management threshold levels.